 For now, we ask for your prayers, patience, and creative thinking caps as we navigate these strange waters.
 Let us see where the Spirit leads us.

 Still, we are offering many ways to communicate and engage in community.

-In the meantime, we worship live every Sunday at 10 am EST. We believe in the power of scheduled gathering, and so we are using the video conference service Zoom to host our services.
+We worship live every Sunday at 10 am EST. We believe in the power of scheduled gathering, and so we are using the video conference service Zoom to host our services.
 You can see friends, interact in small groups through post-worship “coffee time,” and sing along to hymns posted on slides.
 If you would like to be added to our email list to receive the bulletin in advance of worship, please write to email@example.com.